Marijuana Dispensaries in Cincinnati

 Medical Cannabis Laws in Cincinnati

 According to Ohio’s House Bill 523, passed in June of 2016, the use of cannabis for medical purposes is permitted in Cincinnati and other Ohio locations.
-Cincinnati residents enrolled in the Ohio Medical Marijuana Control Program (OMMCP) can purchase medical marijuana at licensed medical cannabis dispensaries due to House Bill 523.
-Patients enrolled in the Ohio Medical Marijuana Compassionate Program (OMMCP), who qualify, can assign caregivers to help them obtain and administer medical marijuana.
+Cincinnati residents enrolled in the Ohio medical cannabis program can purchase medical marijuana at licensed medical cannabis dispensaries.
+Patients enrolled in this program can assign caregivers to help them obtain and administer medical marijuana.
 This is especially helpful for patients who are under the age of 18 or who are physically unable to administer medical cannabis themselves.
+Patients in Cincinnati enrolled in the state’s medical marijuana program are allowed to possess an amount of medical marijuana equal to a 90-day supply.

 How to Get a Medical Marijuana Card in Cincinnati